tweedegolf/parcel-plugin-precaching-sw/README.md

 ## Example

 In the example folder you'll find a very basic example of how to use and configure this plugin.
 To run the example `cd` into the example folder and run `npm i`.
-After all depedencies are installed run `npm run start`.
+After all dependencies are installed run `npm run start`.
 Now parcels bundles the example app and after bundling it generates a serviceworker file.
 Then the app starts at localhost:1234.

 In the package.json file you see that the plugin is added to the `devDependencies`.
 We are using `file:..` here so the local version of the plugin will be installed; this is handy if you want to tinker a bit with the plugin code.
 In your real-life project it will look something like `^0.0.2`.